PurdueCS190-FALL2014/lab1/README.md

 We're going to use GitHub throughout the semester to share the labs with you.
 Every lab will have a README (which is really just a file, README.md), which will outline the labs instructions.
 Just like this one!

+#### Student GitHub Accounts
+After you've created a regular GitHub account, since we're all students GitHub gives us free education accounts.
+This gives you extra free private repositories.

+To activate your student account, go to https://education.github.com and follow the steps there.

 ### Syllabus ###

 To help you get a little more familiar with git and the terminal, we're going to have you clone the course syllabus.